bion-slmn/customer_order-app/README.md

 Obtain the crsf token and session_id from the browser call all other endpoints if you will use curl

+## CUSTOMER
+A customer has a name, code(id), and phone_number.
+Here the code/id is a unique number and system generated.
+The phone number must also be unique, and must start with a country code.

 ### VIEWING ALL CUSTOMERS
 All customers are displayed accorded to the date of creation, this is paginated.
 It show 10 customers at time